-Course Advisory: ART 023 or ART 026 (one college level ceramics course); SCC minimum English standard.
-Transferable to UC/CSU
+Course Advisory: ART 023 or ART 026 (one college level ceramics course)

 An investigation of the history, contemporary examples, materials, techniques and the vast range of artistic expression possible in architectural ceramics, ceramic murals and tiles.
 The course will not cover basic ceramic construction techniques.
 Students should already be familiar with basic hand building or wheel throwing techniques.
 Students should expect to incur materials and equipment costs typical of a studio art course.
-Field trips may be required in this course.
+Field trips may be required.
 Students who wish to transfer must enroll in the 3-unit section.

-ART 030B
+ART 030B 3.0 Units